Islanders vs. Flyers Player Props Betting Odds

-You can find player prop bet odds for Mathew Barzal, Travis Sanheim and others on the New York Islanders and Philadelphia Flyers before their matchup at 7:30 PM ET on Wednesday at UBS Arena.
+You can wager on player prop bet odds for Noah Dobson, Travis Sanheim and others on the New York Islanders and Philadelphia Flyers ahead of their matchup at 7:30 PM ET on Saturday at UBS Arena.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!